Biography

 The Biblioteca di Vecchiano

-Works for the village
+Works for the community

 Exhibitions, recognitions